 A product of the ancient Brythonic Celts of Wales, the name Ownby, is from the Welsh personal name Owen or Owain.
 The Old Welsh forms of this name were Ouen and Ouein and were borrowed from the Latin name Eugenius.
 This is in turn derived from the Greek name Eugenios, which means well-born or noble.
 The name was recorded in Wales as early as 926 AD, when Uwen Wenta Cyning was noted.

 There are relatively few surnames native to Wales, but they have an inordinately large number of spelling variations.
 Early variations of Welsh surnames can be explained by the fact that very few people in the early Middle Ages were literate.
 Priests and the few other literate people were responsible for recording names in official documents.
 And because most people could not specific how to properly record their names it was up to the individual recorder of that time to determine how a spoken name should be recorded.
 Variations due to the imprecise or improper recording of a name continued later in history when names originally composed in the Brythonic Celtic, language of Wales, known by natives as Cymraeg, were transliterated into English.
 Welsh names that were documented in English often changed dramatically since the native language of Wales, which was highly inflected, did not copy well.
 Occasionally, however, spelling variations were carried out according to an individual's specific design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by minor variations.
 The spelling variations of the name Ownby have included Owen, Owens, MacOwen, Owenson, Owenby, Ownby and others.

-Another 281 words (20 lines of text) are included under the topic Early Ownby Notables in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) are included under the topic Early Ownby Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Ownby family moved to Ireland, but this topic is not covered in this excerpt.